Tamarix: Uses

-Tamarisk in North America
+In North America

 The tamarisk was introduced to the United States as an ornamental shrub, a windbreak, and a shade tree in the early 19th century.
 In the 1930s, during the Great Depression, tree-planting was used as a tool to fight soil erosion on the Great Plains, and different trees were planted by the millions in the Great Plains Shelterbelt, including salt cedars.

 Eight species are found in North America.
 They can be divided into two subgroups: